learn-co-students/bsc-hypothesis-testing/.solution_files/README.md

     ######### YOUR CODE HERE #########

-    # Raise samp1_diff to the second power
+    # Raise samp1_diff to the second power and sum the squared values
     # Store the result in the variable samp1_diff_sq

     ######### YOUR CODE HERE #########

-    # Raise samp2_diff to the second power
+    # Raise samp2_diff to the second power and sum the squared values
     # Store the result in the variable samp2_diff_sq

     ######### YOUR CODE HERE #########